Star (sport badge): Italy

 In Scotland, Rangers displayed five stars above the badge on their shirts in 2003 to symbolize their 50 league titles.
 Celtic, who also have more than 50 league titles, have one star above their badge to represent their triumph in the 1967 European Cup.
 Aberdeen displayed two stars to commemorate their 1980s wins in the European Cup Winners' Cup and European Super Cup.

-Gianluigi Buffon in 2016.
-Juventus FC wear 3 stars above their crest to represent the 30 league championships they have amassed.
-Also present in the image are the Scudetto and the Coccarda, worn by the current holders of the Serie A and Coppa Italia titles respectively.

-Germany has two official star systems operating in parallel.
-In 2004, the DFL, which governs the Bundesliga (the top two divisions), introduced Verdiente Meistervereine (roughly "distinguished champion clubs").
-This has a sliding scale of 1, 2, 3, 4 and 5 stars for 3, 5, 10, 20 and 30 titles.
-It includes only Bundesliga titles, excluding titles from before the formation of the Bundesliga in 1963, and from the former East German League.
-Dynamo Berlin (playing in the fourth level) unilaterally began wearing three unapproved stars for its East German titles.
-In November 2005, the DFB, which governs non-Bundesliga football, allowed former champions playing outside the Bundesliga to display a single star inscribed with the number of titles.
-In 2007, Dynamo Berlin switched to a single approved star inscribed with the number 10.
-Greuther Fürth retains three silver stars on its club badge to celebrate three pre-Bundesliga titles, but the stars are not featured on its shirts.
+United States of America

 Major League Soccer's previously informal system, one star per MLS Cup title, was standardized in 2006, with the defending champions wearing the MLS Scudetto, like the Serie A system, for one season before adding a new star.
 Starting in 2012, the Scudetto was replaced with a single gold star worn by reigning champions above any other silver championship stars.
 In 2016, this system changed again in recognition of the LA Galaxy's fifth championship title: champion clubs during their title defence wore an oversized gold star (featuring the year of the league win) above other smaller stars set in silver; clubs with five championships (presently only the Galaxy) will wear one gold star; and teams with one-to-four MLS Cup wins will wear one silver star for each victory.
 In 2020 the system was changed again with the defending champion receiving a silver star and wearing a redesigned MLS scudetto on their sleeve for the following season.

-In Australia, they also use a system based around different coloured stars for different trophy wins: Australian winners of the AFC Champions League will wear a gold star inscribed with the number of wins, while A-League and W-League victory is recognised with a silver star similarly embossed; reigning league or FFA Cup champions will also wear a gold competition emblem in the season following the championship.